japiirainen/fp/README.md

 `fp` is a programming language heavily inspired by the language John Backus described in his 1977 Turing Award lecture.

-Currently almost all features described in the paper are implemented.
-This not implemented:
+Currently, almost all features described in the paper are implemented.
+This is not implemented:

 - recursion (I'm not sure if I want to allow user defined recursion).